brouznouf/fivem-mysql-async/README.md

  * New API Methods to reduce code base for common use case (like fetching a single scalar / row)
  * Transaction supports

+## Credits

+Some parts of this library, and also my understaning were directly inspired by "Essential Mode", thanks to them to have begin to work on this, which allows guy like me to not start from scratch every time...